-To identify exogenous shifts in fiscal policy we used the Stability and Convergence Reports of the European Commission, national budget reports, central bank reports, and Congressional Budget Office documents and Economic Reports of the President for the US.
-The detailed motivations for the deficit-driven fiscal consolidation plans from 2009 to 2013 and a description of how we retrieved the data are available in the web-appendix.
-Box 2 discusses the differences between our narrative shocks and the cyclically adjusted measures, and compares our data to other narrative measures.
+To identify exogenous shifts in fiscal policy we used the Stability and Convergence Reports of the European Commission, national budget reports, central bank reports, and Congressional Budget Office documents and Economic Reports of the President for the United States.
+The detailed motivations for the deficit-driven fiscal consolidation plans from 2009 to 2013 and a description of how we retrieved the data are available in the Web Appendix.
+Box 2 discusses the differences between our narrative shocks and the cyclically adjusted measures, and compares our data with other narrative measures.

 We illustrate our methodology with the example of Portugal.
-In the web- appendix we show how the same procedure was applied to all other countries in our sample.
+In the Web Appendix we show how the same procedure was applied to all other countries in our sample.